takahirohonda/symfony-app-example/docker-starter-templates/docker-template-v2/README.md

-composer create-project symfony/skeleton ./app cd app composer require twig doctrine
+composer create-project symfony/skeleton ./app cd app composer require twig doctrine composer require symfony/profiler-pack # Add the symfony debug toolbar

 # pattern 2 - if you do this app will not be the part of your git repo. pattern 1 is probably better
+# This will make app folder as submodule.
 docker-compose exec php git config --global user.email 'your.email@whatever.com' docker-compose exec php git config --global user.name 'Your Name' docker-compose exec php symfony new .